Markets Right Now: US stocks open broadly higher

-NEW YORK (AP) – Stocks are opening broadly higher on Wall Street as several companies reported earnings that pleased investors.
+NEW YORK (AP) – Stocks are opening broadly higher on Wall Street and several companies are moving on deal news.

-Hormel Foods rose 5 percent early Tuesday after reporting better earnings and releasing a strong forecast.
+Buffalo Wild Wings jumped 6.3 percent early Tuesday after agreeing to be acquired by Arby’s.
+Emerson Electric was up 2.6 percent after withdrawing its bid for Rockwell Automation.

-Medtronic jumped 6 percent after reporting solid sales of heart devices and higher earnings and revenue than analysts were expecting.
+RV maker Thor Industries soared 12.7 percent after reporting earnings that were much higher than analysts were expecting.

 Don't Miss a Story